ObelusFamily/Anythink-Market-gen27/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+## Check if Docker is installed

+Run the commands 'docker -v' and 'docker-compose -v' to check if you have Docker installed.
+Otherwise, you may install it from here: https://docs.docker.com/get-docker/

+## Run the backend and the frontend applications

+Run the command 'docker-compose up' from the project root directory.
+If everything is OK, the backend is pointing to http://localhost:3000/api/ping, and the frontend to http://localhost:3001/register